pressgang-ccms/PressGangCCMSUI/testplan.md

 7 Feb 2013
-Need a way to add source urls
 End create and edit dates not working
-Need way to regenerate lucene index image search not updating when locales added
+Need way to regenerate lucene index
+Image file name search not working